LilaShiba/oopCapstone2023/README.md

 #  Tech Demo 🚀🌟

-In this demo, you'll showcase your understanding of the 4 pillars of OOP: Encapsulation, Inheritance, Abstraction, and Polymorphism.
-You'll create a fun and interactive tech demo that demonstrates your skills! 🎉🎓
+In this demo, you'll showcase your understanding of the 3/4 pillars of OOP: Encapsulation, Inheritance, Abstraction, and Polymorphism for extra credit.
+You'll create a fun and interactive program and share with the class via a tech demo that demonstrates your many skills! 🎉🎓

 ## Getting Started 🏁

-1. **Create a new Java project** in repl.it, make sure to share the editable version
+1. **Create a new Java project** in repl.it find the project named tech-demo-final, you can copy/paste your current project code here or use this time to start with a new idea!
+2.
-2. **Choose a theme** for your tech demo.
-It can be anything you like, such as a zoo, a school, a video game, or even a magical world! 🦁🏫🎮🧙
+3. **Choose a theme** for your tech demo.
+It can be anything you like, such as a zoo, a school, a video game, or even a magical world!
+You may also build off of the in-class coding examples, e.g., starwars game and the deck of cards 🦁🏫🎮🧙
-3. **Design classes** that represent the different components of your theme, using the OOP concepts you've learned.
+4. **Design classes** that represent the different components of your theme, using the OOP concepts you've learned.

 ## Demonstrating OOP Concepts 🔍